 The Project is held under a portfolio of 41 adjacent mining claims in the Midlands Mining District.
 Of these, 40 encompass an area of 10 ha each and are issued for gold.

-Claim AMT 97 (claim number 11219BM) encompasses 150 ha and is issued for copper.
-This latter claim has not been the focus of exploration to date.
-Should future exploration reveal substantial gold mineralisation, application will be made to include gold ore in the claim.
+Claim AMT 97 (claim number 11219BM) encompasses 150 ha and was previously issued for copper.
+A conversion application to convert Claim AMT 97 to gold was accepted and registered on 5 August 2022 by the office of the Provincial Mining Director, Gweru.

-The claims are all up to date, with next inspections due in 2022.
+The claims are all up to date, with next inspections due in 2023.